Cupertino

 Continue to support the operation of a rotating homeless shelter.

-The City previously provided Faith in Action Rotating Shelter with space at City Hall to provide intake and registration for the community each night until it became non-operational in 2017.
-In 2022, the City partnered with the West Valley RSCP program.
+In 2023, the City continued partnering with the Rotating Safe Car Park (RSCP) program.
 The RSCP program is an emergency homeless program made up of a network of local city governments, service organizations, and volunteer faith-based host sites that provide temporary overnight parking for homeless individuals/families living out of their cars.
-As part of the City's FY 21-22 and FY 22-23 work program, the City is developing a plan to assist unhoused individuals residing in Cupertino.
+In addition, through $65,780 in CDBG funding to the WVCS Haven To Home Program, the City assisted 79 households by providing services to prevent homelessness.

 Ongoing: 2014-2022